prozacgod/comfyui-pzc-multiworkspace/README.md

 # ComfyUI Multi-Workspace

-A simple, quick, and dirty implementation multi-workspace support within the comfyui
+A simple, quick, and dirty implementation of multiple workspaces within ComfyUI.